akimd/bison/README-hacking.md

 can be sped up in two ways:

 Using -j, in a make-like fashion, for example:

     $ make check-local TESTSUITEFLAGS='-j8'

 Actually, when using GNU Make, TESTSUITEFLAGS defaults to the -jN passed to it, so you may simply run

     $ make check-local -j8

 Running only the tests of a certain category, as specified in the AT files with AT_KEYWORDS([[category]]).
 Categories include:
 - c++, for c++ parsers
 - deprec, for tests concerning deprecated constructs.
 - glr, for glr parsers
 - java, for java parsers
 - report, for automaton dumps

 To run a specific set of tests, use -k (for "keyword").
 For example:

     $ make check-local TESTSUITEFLAGS='-k c++'

 Both can be combined.

     $ make check-local TESTSUITEFLAGS='-j8 -k c++'

 To rerun the tests that failed:

     $ make recheck -j5

-** Typical errors
+## Typical errors
 If the test suite shows failures such as the following one

-  .../bison/lib/getopt.h:196:8: error: redefinition of 'struct option' /usr/include/getopt.h:54:8: error: previous definition of 'struct option'
+    .../bison/lib/getopt.h:196:8: error: redefinition of 'struct option'
+    /usr/include/getopt.h:54:8: error: previous definition of 'struct option'

-it probably means that some file was compiled without AT_DATA_SOURCE_PROLOGUE.
+it probably means that some file was compiled without `AT_DATA_SOURCE_PROLOGUE`.
 This error is due to the fact that our -I options pick up gnulib's replacement headers, such as getopt.h, and this will go wrong if config.h was not included first.

 See tests/local.at for details.

-** make maintainer-check-valgrind
+## make maintainer-check-valgrind
 This target uses valgrind both to check bison, and the generated parsers.

 This is not mature on Mac OS X.  First, Valgrind does support the way bison